M1R4J/M1R4J/README.md

 - 📫 How to reach me - mirajmahmud217@gmail.com

-I am currently looking for an apprenticeship role in order to build myself and learn at a company!
+I am currently looking for an apprenticeship role in order to build a long term career in SWE or DS